PythonidaeWrangler/GitHub_Project/README.md

 ### Description
 This is the GitHub project for the Udacity Python for DS Nanodegree.
 It contains a python project reviewing data for a US bike share company.
+Users are able to review data for different cities and are able to have the program generate statistics on the data.

 ### Files used
 BikeShare.py